bryn-ellison/UnhingedEmailSignOffsApp/README.md

 - Admin area secured with auth0 authentication and authorization using bearer token to secure admin API endpoints
 - Admin is able to view lists of Signs Offs that require approval or are approved or deleted
 - Admin is able to approve or delete submitted Sign Offs
+- Admin is able to edit signoff and author